Virginia Tech®home

 Synchronous Tutoring

-Tutoring takes place in real-time with both the student and coach, face-to-face in our location in Newman Library or online.
-Students can make an appointment to work with a coach on anything writing related — from brainstorming topic ideas to issues of development, organization, or editing.
+• Clients can talk with a writing coach on anything writing-related — from brainstorming topic ideas to issues of development, organization, or editing.

 Asynchronous Tutoring